Boeing Everett Factory: Boeing 737 MAX

-In late January 2023, Boeing announced that a fourth production line for their Boeing 737 MAX would open at the Boeing Everett Factory, the first not produced at the Boeing Renton Factory.
+The Boeing 737 MAX is a mid-size, narrow-body, twin-engine, jet airliner.
+Production of the aircraft was expected to begin in the second half of 2024.
+This will be the fourth production line for the Boeing 737 MAX and is intended allow for added production capacity beyond that of the Boeing Renton Factory to meet demand.
 The line will replace the discontinued Boeing 787 line at the factory.

+In January 2024, the FAA announced it would not grant any production expansion of the 737 MAX until it was satisfied that more stringent quality assurance measures had been enacted, stemming from the in-flight loss of a plug door panel of a MAX 9 jet.
+No timeline has been given on when it may do so.

 Former production aircraft

 Boeing 747

-The Boeing 747 is a large-size, long-range wide-body four-engine jet airliner.
+The Boeing 747 is a large-size, wide-body, four-engine, jet airliner.
 The 747-8I, the last passenger variant in production, is capable of carrying 467 passengers in a typical three-class configuration, has a range of 8000 nmi and a cruising speed Mach 0.855 (570 mph, 918 km/h, 495 kn).
 The Boeing 747 was one of the first wide-body aircraft to be produced and was the first jet to use a wide-body configuration for carrying passengers.
 Because of the vast size of the 747, the Boeing Everett Factory was designed and built to accommodate the assembly of these large planes as there was not enough room at the Boeing facilities in Seattle.
 Production of this aircraft began in 1967 and continued until 2022, with the last 747-8F (N863GT) rolling out in December for customer Atlas Air.